IoTtalk/iottalk-js/README.md

 <script src="https://iottalk.github.io/iottalk-js/dan2-v2.0.4.js"></script>
 ```

-The is a pointer for latest master build, it's unstable.
+There is a pointer for latest master build, it's unstable.
 Please use it at your own risk.
 ```html
 <script src="https://iottalk.github.io/iottalk-js/dan2.js"></script>